 I would like to encourage Horace Mann School parents to volunteer at school!
 There are a variety of things that parents can do.
 Field trip chaperones are needed periodically throughout the school year.
 Usually the field trips we take are half-day outings, meaning we leave at the start of the day and return for lunch or leave after lunch and return before dismissals.
 All parents will be informed of the field trip days and times well in advance.

 Parents have also come in during the school day to help work with small groups of children during our reading period.
 Another time when parent help is needed is during our writing period, as the children often need assistance and encouragement to complete their written assignments.
 Parents also come in to help with copying tasks and with project preparations.

 Outside of the classroom, parents are also very involved in our PTA.
 The Parent Teacher Association at Horace Mann School organizes numerous events that help raise funds for our school.
 PTA meeting times are posted online on our school calendar, so you'll always know which evenings the meetings are scheduled.
 PTA meetings are always 6:30 to 8:00 PM in the school library.
 Whatever way you choose to participate helps - so please get involved!

-Feel free to stop by Room 1204 to visit - just get a visitor badge from the office first.
-You may also call the school at 651-293-8965 to leave me a voice mail or e-mail me at firstname.lastname@example.org if you ever have any questions.
+Feel free to stop by Room 1204 to visit - just sign in at the office first.
+You may also call the school at 651-293-8965 to leave me a voice mail or e-mail me at email@example.com if you ever have any questions.
 If you are a parent of a Horace Mann Kindergartner, thanks in advance for all of your support.
 Working together, we can make this a great school year for your child! - Mary Simmons